Tasmania's health department ignored grants warnings for 15 years: inquiry

 “We’re here to support best-practice grantmaking, and that includes a considered rollout of artificial intelligence,” Moriarty said.

-He said unlike some big tech companies that are offloading staff, SmartyGrants planned to employ more specialists to fine-tune the organisation’s artificial intelligence work as it expanded its system in the United Kingdom, Europe and Canada.
+He said unlike some big tech companies that are offloading staff, SmartyGrants planned to employ more specialists to fine-tune the organisation’s artificial intelligence work as it expanded its system in the United Kingdom and Europe.

 “We’ve seen some of the world’s biggest tech companies lay off developers in this rush to adopt artificial intelligence.
 We think that’s a mistake because our staff are our greatest asset, and in a world of AI, it is good human judgements that will be critical.”